PedroEliasM/Crud-Angular-Spring/Readme.md

 ng serve

-3- Digitar URL no navegador:
+3- Digitar a URL no navegador:

 http://localhost:4200/